raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 ```bash
 sudo apt-get install device-tree-compiler
 ```
-If you are building your own kernel then the build host also gets a version in `scripts/dtc`, and you can arrange that your overlays are built automatically by adding them to `Makefile` in `arch/arm/boot/dts/overlays`.
+If you are building your own kernel then the build host also gets a version in `scripts/dtc`, and you can arrange that your overlays are built automatically by adding them to `Makefile` in `arch/arm/boot/dts/overlays` and using the "dtbs" make target.

 ##Device Tree Debugging